misirov/zkhack-cryptographic-primitives/README.md

-# SSS

-# Cryptographic Primitives Implementation on O1.js
+# Cryptographic Primitives Implementation with `O1.js`

 This repository contains two cryptographic primitives which can be further developed for the o1.js library.